 Instead of reacting to anxiety, notice strong emotions.
 Breathe deeply.
 Count to 10 before acting.

-Exercising more, reducing caffeine and putting things in perspective also help calm down intense emotions.
+Exercising more, reducing caffeine and cultivating moments of stillness also help calm down intense emotions.

 9) Meaningful work

-Sharing our gifts and talents—whatever they may be—gives a purpose to our lives.
+Sharing our gifts and talents gives a purpose to our lives.
 When we don’t do so, we struggle and feel empty, frustrated, shame, fear and grief.
 Don’t let your inner critic tell you otherwise.

 10) Laughter, song and dance